troclaux/notes/docker.md

 ## docker compose

+> tool that defines and runs multi-container docker applications

 - start services defined in file with name `docker compose.yml`: `docker compose up`
   - `--build`: forces docker to rebuild images before starting containers
   - `-d`: runs the containers in detached mode (in the background)